 improve our energy security

 As currently designed, the RFS sets a target for green hydrogen production.
-The annual target gradually increases to 8 million gigajoules (GJ) by 2030.
+The annual target will gradually increase to 8 million gigajoules (GJ) by 2030.

 Like the Energy Savings Scheme (ESS) and Peak Demand Reduction Scheme (PDRS), the RFS is a certificate scheme.